|Kursusnavn (dansk):||Forretningsprocesser og organisation |

 The course focuses on analyzing and evaluating how a given business strategy can be supported by information technology (IT) and how technological potential can impact a business strategy.
-Acquiring an IT system can have serious consequences for a company, both on the strategic level (e.g., business models), as well as on the organizational level (e.g., business processes).
-The course covers the most frequently used models of IT strategy, Business Process Modeling and IT economy, and these will be supplemented with techniques and approaches for designing IT solutions found within the Scandinavian tradition of system development.
+Acquiring an IT system can have serious consequences for a company, both on the strategic level (e.g., business models), as well as on the organizational level (e.g., business processes and employees).
+The course covers the basic theory, concepts and models for understanding business models and organisational set up, IT-related challenges and their impact on organizational performance, alignment of suggested solutions with business goals, and roll out strategies.
+These will be supplemented with techniques and approaches for designing IT solutions found within the Scandinavian tradition of system development.

 |Læringsaktiviteter:||14 ugers undervisning bestående af forelæsninger, øvelser og vejledning|

 Throughout the course, students will be expected to conduct assignments and presentations, as well as participate in discussions.